Ateuluz/final-reality/README.md

 Removing a character works by finding the index and removing the elements there from characters array and bars array.

+# Disclaimer

+For the creation of the constructors, require methods of the exceptions package were used without directly setting the values, they are used only for checking valid values for stats as if they were returning a Unit type value.

+This will be changed when enough information on the mechanics of the game are disclosed, which will be linked to deletion of some constraining methods previously defined (if any).

 ## License

 This project is licensed under the